ronyn0/cardform2/README.md

     - Handle validation in sequelize - in progress
     - Make form template better - **done**
     - CharacterInfo form - **done**
+        - Change class to dropdown to add defaults (saves/profs)
+        - Add levels to characters you scrub
     - Background form -
     - Lineage form - **done**
+        - Make a generic create lineage section (might not be necessary)
-    - Skill form -
+    - Skill form - **done**
         - add support for expertise
     - Class Feature form -
-    - Make a generic create lineage section - might not be necessary
-    - Include links to the forms for characters that have empty sections - later on
+    - Include links to the forms for characters that have empty sections - in progress
 6. Create a home page that shows a random character
     - Make a card select page for CharacterInfo index
 7. Make a login and account section, assign owners to characters